-Happy Hallo-weekend, LAL.
-If you’ve ever traveled across the Sunshine State, or even crossed over to Tampa, odds are, you’ve trekked through traffic on I-4 — aka, one of the most dangerous interstates.
-But, did you know that not only is the notorious road known for accidents and bumper-to-bumper hold-ups, but it’s also home to a myriad of graves?
+If you’ve ever traveled across the Sunshine State, odds are you’ve trekked through traffic on I-4 — AKA, one of the most dangerous interstates.
+Did you know that not only is the notorious road known for accidents and bumper-to-bumper hold-ups, but it’s also home to a myriad of graves?

 Known as the I-4 Dead Zone, this stretch of interstate is known as America’s most haunted highway.
-Of the 132 miles that make up I-4, the dead zone lies within a quarter-mile, a little over an hour away from the greater Lakeland area just south of the St. Johns River and north of Orlando.
+Of the 132 miles that make up I-4, a quarter-mile stretch known as the I-4 Dead Zone makes it America’s most haunted highway.
+You can find it a little over an hour away from the greater Lakeland area, just south of the St. Johns River and north of Orlando

 What’s so scary about this spot?
 Drivers report an abundance of car accidents, electronic incidents, and, you guessed it, paranormal activity.
-And, because of the disturbed gravesites underneath the eastbound lanes, housing the remains of yellow fever victims, it’s no surprise this stretch is rumored to be responsible for almost 2,000 accidents since 1963.
+Underneath the eastbound lanes are the disturbed gravesites of yellow fever victims.
+This stretch is rumored to be responsible for almost 2,000 accidents since 1963.

-In terms of specific instances, here are a few unnerving coincidences, if you will, occurring in that spot:
+In terms of specific instances, here are a few unnerving coincidences, if you will, that have occurred in that spot: